natcap/invest.users-guide/source/roadmap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Quantification of farm waste production.
 Outputs will include dissolved and particulate wastes generated as a byproduct of Atlantic salmon production.
 These outputs will be available for use in other InVEST models (e.g., water quality, habitat quality, fisheries) to assess impacts of Atlantic salmon aquaculture on other environmental services.
 + Quantification of impacts of parasitic sea-lice.
 Disease outbreaks and parasitism cause substantial financial burdens to aquaculturists (e.g., due to costs of treatment, foregone revenue due to culling of infected fish).
 In addition, high stocking densities of farmed fish increase the risk of transmission of sea-lice from farmed to wild salmon.
 This sub-module will allow users to quantify the impact of parasitic sea-lice on farmed salmon production and the risk of disease transmission to wild salmon populations.
-+ Guidance for modifying the Atlantic salmon model for other cultured marine finfish.
++ Guidance on modifying the Atlantic salmon model for other cultured marine finfish.
-+ A shellfish aquaculture module.
++ A shellfish aquaculture model (see "Shellfish Production" in the "Additional Models Under Development" section).
 This model will quantify volume, economic value, filtration and production of wastes of cultured shellfish (e.g., oyster, shrimp).
-+ Other changes.
++ Changes in time steps.
 The current model operates at a daily time step (requiring daily temperature data), but future iterations will allow for monthly or yearly temperature inputs.

 Aesthetic Quality